 This year, we will enjoy this season and have more structure (because we always need more than last year).
 Each year, my planner reflects all kinds of amazing curriculum choices and lesson plans that we will undoubtedly be able to get through…now that life is settling down after a very trying season.

-And then, life didn’t quite settle down.
+And then, life never quite settles down.

 We can’t predict what may or may not happen just around the corner, but we can still have peace-filled days if we’re willing to surrender those plans to the Lord.
-So, I prayed and asked God to show me what to do.
+So, I pray and asked God to show me what to do.

 Note: This post contains affiliate links.

 Unit Studies May Be Just What You Need for This Season